Doc-Leo/proxy-lists/README.md

 # proxy-lists

-always check 100proxies from the list to this website and filter out all working.
+check all working proxies in this website

 https://proxy-seller.com/tools/proxy-checker/

+will be available soon after the sanitation.
+[HTTPS, HTTP, FTP, SMTP]